Online presence strategy

 Getting started with your online presence strategy

-Setup your website
+Setup a website

-Unlike the popular opinion that states you can always start online marketing with only social media accounts, you actually need a website to get started.
+Unlike popular opinions that you can always start online marketing with only social media accounts, you actually need a website to get started.
 A website is where you will publish information about you and your skills, offers, rates, and blog articles where you show your expertise and industry knowledge.
 It is also your website that will host the landing page with which you generate leads that will eventually convert to clients.

 Having a website from the onset of your business guarantees that your content is safe, you won’t just disappear at any time and you are not dependent on the mercy of social media algorithms to be seen by your intended audience.
 So, the first step at this stage is to create a website.